 Mediation Can Help You Avoid a Courtroom

 Mediation allows divorcing couples the ability to handle their issues during private sessions with a neutral third party, called a mediator.
-While opposing parties can resolve outstanding issues on their own, with the assistance of a mediator, each party can bring their attorney for expert legal advice.
+While opposing parties can resolve outstanding issues on their own, with the assistance of a mediator, each party can bring their divorce attorney for expert legal advice.

 The mediator cannot offer legal advice, make decisions for the couple, or testify in the couple’s case.
 Mediation can begin before filing a complaint for divorce or legal separation.
 Our attorneys handle cases through a variety of avenues of resolution, including mediation.

 High Net Worth Divorce Representation

 Our lawyers have considerable experience representing clients with a high net worth or high income who are seeking a divorce.
 With more assets and marital property, high net-worth cases have inherent complexities that only well-established lawyers like ours can handle.

 Colorado is an “equitable distribution” state.
 Meaning the court will divide marital property in a fair and equitable manner.
-While usually, it is an equal division, it is but not necessarily so.
+While usually, it is an equal division, it is not necessarily so.
 Marital property includes houses, vehicles, bank accounts, and financial investments.